Modified Derksen invariant

 Let us say that $Y$ is of type $A$, $B$ of $C$ if for this variety the item $A$, $B$ or $C$ respectively of Corollary~\ref{alt} takes place.
 It is useful to determine the type of a variety.
 It is useful at least because we can state the following corollary.

 \begin{corollary} If $Y\times \BA^1\cong Z\times \BA^1$, then the types of $Y$ and $Z$ coincide. \end{corollary}

 Our goal is to obtain some sufficient conditions for a variety to be of type A or B.

 \begin{proposition} If the ideal $I$ of $\BK[Y]$ generated by all images of all LNDs on $Y$ coincide with $\BK[Y]$, then $Y$ is of type A. \end{proposition} \begin{proof} In the proof of Theorem~\ref{infgen} we have obtained $I\subseteq J_i$ for all $i$.
 If $I=\BK[Y]$, then $J_i=\BK[Y]$ for all $i$.
-That is, $\HD^*(Y\times \BA^1)=\BK[Y\times \BA^1]$. \end{proof} \begin{corollary} If $Y=V\times \BA^1$ for a variety $V$, then $Y$ is of type A. \end{corollary} \begin{proof} In this condition $\BK[Y]$ admits an LND with a slice, i.e. $1\in I$. \end{proof} Each $\BG_a$-action on $Y$ defines a subgroup in $\Aut(Y)$.
-The subgroup in $\Aut(Y)$ generated by all these subgroups groups we will denote by $\SAut(Y)$.
-Note that the condition of Proposition~\ref{pp} can be reformulated in terms of $\SAut(Y)$-action on $Y$. \begin{proposition} Suppose there are no $\SAut(Y)$-stable points on $Y$.
+That is, $\HD^*(Y\times \BA^1)=\BK[Y\times \BA^1]$. \end{proof} \begin{corollary} If $Y=V\times \BA^1$ for a variety $V$, then $Y$ is of type A. \end{corollary} \begin{proof} In this condition $\BK[Y]$ admits an LND with a slice, i.e. $1\in I$. \end{proof} Each $\BG_a$-action on $Y$ defines a subgroup in $\Aut(Y)$, which is called $\BG_a$-subgroup.
+Following \cite{AFKKZ}, we call the subgroup in $\Aut(Y)$ generated by all $\BG_a$-subgroups by the subgroup of {\it special automorphisms} and we denote it by $\SAut(Y)$.
+Note that the condition of Proposition~\ref{pp} can be reformulated in terms of $\SAut(Y)$-action on $Y$. \begin{proposition} Suppose there are no $\SAut(Y)$-fixed points on $Y$.
 Then $Y$ is of type A. \end{proposition} \begin{proof} If $Y$ is not of type A, then the ideal $I$ is proper.
 Therefore, $I$ is contained in a maximal ideal $m$.
 Let $y\in Y$ be the zero point of $m$.
 Let $\varphi=\exp \partial$ for some LND $\partial$ of $\BK[Y]$.
 Let us take $f\in \BK[Y]$.
 Then